 revalue the amount added to the account in the same way as you revalue the rest of the CARE balance in the account.
 For the purposes of the Pensions (Increase) Act 1971, the beginning date for the guarantee amount is the same as for the rest of the CARE balance (ie day after last day of active membership).

+Other than for death in service cases, when calculating the survivor pension payable at the start date, the relevant proportion of the survivor guarantee amount may already include the latest P I Order that took effect on or before the date of death.
+If so, the survivor guarantee amount should only be included for subsequent PI order calculations.

 For England and Wales cases, where the member became entitled to a tier 3 ill health pension which was later uplifted to tier 2, you use the recalculated provisional amounts for this purpose.

 If the survivor commutes their pension for a trivial commutation lump sum death benefit, include the relevant proportion of the survivor guarantee amount (and any revaluation adjustment / pensions increase added to it) in the pension element of the lump sum calculation.